 Ovarian cancer causes:

-There is no clarity as yet on the causes of incidence of most ovarian cancers.
+There is no clarity as yet on the causes of the incidence of most ovarian cancers.

 This new revelation has given rise to some new theories related to the causes of ovarian cancer and the risk factors involved in its onset.

-Ovulation: Pregnancy and intake of birth controls pills reduces the release of number of eggs from the ovaries lowering the risk of ovarian cancer.
+Ovulation: Pregnancy and intake of birth control pills reduce the release of the number of eggs from the ovaries lowering the risk of ovarian cancer.

-Surgery: Tubal ligation and hysterectomy is known to lower the risk of ovarian cancer as cancer causing substances are denied access to the vulnerable spots.
+Surgery: Tubal ligation and hysterectomy are known to lower the risk of ovarian cancer as cancer-causing substances are denied access to vulnerable spots.

 Hormone: Male hormones like androgen are suspected to cause ovarian cancer.

 Though ovarian cancers have been classified into more than 30 different types based on the cells of origin, the ovarian tumors are known to be most commonly of three cell types:

 - Epithelium: covering cells of the outer lining of the ovaries.

 - Germ cells: cells that eventually form eggs.